Drammen Museum of Art and Cultural History: Collection

 Drammen Museum has collected historic houses from around Buskerud and rebuilt them in an area just behind the Spiraltoppen recreation area.
 Here is the development of a cultural landscape that gives the impression of earlier architectural.
 In summer, several of the buildings are open to the public.
 The Fine Art Collection consists primarily of Norwegian art and contains masterpieces from the 1800s.
 Featured artists include Johan Christian Dahl, Peder Balke, Eilif Peterssen and Theodor Kittelsen.

+Accessibility

+Information boards are presented solely in Norwegian.
+The museum website can be accessed in English.